mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 need 100k to 250k micro:bits in one place to expect a duplicate.
 * They have a 5x5 LED screen that can scroll or print messages; you can set individual brightness per pixel to 255 levels.
 * They have an accelerometer, a compass, and a light sensor, but we don't uses all these (yet).
-Extensions to our work here could include vaccination properties that vary with light, or direction, or motion...
+Extensions to our work here could include vaccination properties that vary with light, direction, or motion.
-* They have a relative clock that counts the number of milliseconds since the minion is powered on.
-(Hence, we have to manually synchronise this).
+* They have a clock that counts the number of milliseconds since the minion is powered on, but no real-time clock.
+Hence, we have to manually synchronise.

 ### What's an epidemic?